Here’s How Much Muscle You Can Gain Naturally, Including A Free ‘Genetic Potential’ Calculator

 The important thing to note here is that the estimations are based on the number of years of proper training AND nutrition.
 So, throwing a few weights around, attending a few body pump classes, and being lax with your nutrition, doesn’t count.

-In fact, if this is you, class yourself as newbie when using the calculator.
+In fact, if this is you, class yourself as a newbie when using the calculator.

 The “How Much Muscle Can I Gain In A Year?”
 Calculator:

-Using Lyle's guidelines, here's a simple calculator you can use to set your expectations for the next 12 months.
-And if you HAVE been managing your training and nutrition properly for a number of years, the news is bleak.
-In fact, I've not even included you in the calculations, because your rate of muscle gain is almost immeasurable.
+Using Lyle’s guidelines, here’s a simple calculator you can use to set your expectations for the next 12 months.
+And if you HAVE been managing your training and nutrition properly for several years, the news is bleak.
+In fact, I’ve not even included you in the calculations, because your rate of muscle gain is almost immeasurable.

-Here's What To Do If You Want To Build The Most Muscle Possible Over The Next 12 Months
+Want To Kickstart Your Nutrition To Help Build The Most Muscle Possible Over The Next 12 Months?